Free Rock the Block Blanket Pattern Stitch Tutorial

 In the tutorial I will share with you how to work the stitches, it is a combination of 2 rows worked in a repeating pattern.
 However, you can change the look of it by changing your colors-this is a very fun way to introduce color changes and even consider working up a stash buster project.

-Another fun advantage of working up the block stitch in this manner is that your finished rows have very clean edges on them.
-So, if you are crocheting a blanket there is necessary, I am pretty sure I can hear you all shouting with JOY right now!
+Another fun part about the stitch pattern is that your finished rows have very clean side edges.
+If you’re like me and dread finishing a blanket only to have to begin the border, this is a great project for you.
+No border is necessary, I think I can hear you all shouting with JOY right now!

 Rock the Block Blanket Edges